Labs · Review2026 Edition

 It depends.
 SendGrid is primarily built for transactional emails (password resets, order confirmations, notifications) rather than marketing campaigns.
 The platform focuses on deliverability, API integration, and real-time tracking—not visual campaign builders or marketing automation.
 However, you can technically send marketing emails through SendGrid's API with custom templates and segmentation logic in your application.
 For dedicated email marketing with drag-and-drop builders, A/B testing, and marketing automation, tools like Mailchimp or ActiveCampaign are better suited.
 If you're a developer comfortable building custom marketing workflows via API, SendGrid can handle it.

 SendGrid is transactional, Mailchimp is marketing-focused.
-SendGrid excels at sending triggered emails via API (password resets, receipts, notifications) with exceptional deliverability (95.5% average) and developer-friendly integration.
+SendGrid excels at sending triggered emails via API (password resets, receipts, notifications) with strong deliverability and developer-friendly integration.
 Mailchimp focuses on marketing campaigns with visual email builders, audience segmentation, and automation workflows for newsletters and promotional sends.
 We use SendGrid for application-triggered emails and Mailchimp for monthly newsletters—different tools for different jobs.
 If you need reliable transactional infrastructure with API control, choose SendGrid.
 If you need marketing campaign tools with visual builders, choose Mailchimp.
 Many businesses use both simultaneously.

 Yes, SendGrid is GDPR compliant and provides tools to help you meet data privacy requirements.
 The platform offers Data Processing Agreements (DPAs) for customers, maintains data centers in multiple regions including EU for data residency, and provides features like subscriber data export and deletion upon request.
 We reviewed their privacy documentation for a European client: SendGrid acts as a data processor while you remain the data controller.
 However, GDPR compliance also depends on how you implement SendGrid—you must obtain proper consent before sending emails, provide clear unsubscribe options, and handle user data responsibly in your application.
 SendGrid provides the infrastructure, but you're responsible for compliant usage.